 Ultimately, the United Kingdom (UK) will leave the EU, unless a motion from Labour party leaders supporting another public Brexit referendum is successful.
 With that outcome being unlikely, the big question is whether or not this extension will allow for a successful “soft” Brexit.
 The EU will not let the UK leave easily (i.e., it won’t be able to keep all the luxuries it benefitted from as an EU Member State), making it an example for all other countries considering a separation (like Italy and Spain).
-Yet, Prime Minister May’s goal is to achieve a seamless deal and an orderly exit from the EU, but many Brexiteers are furious at the idea of another delay, and many British government leaders are eager to have this act finalized.
+Yet, former Prime Minister May’s goal was to achieve a seamless deal and an orderly exit from the EU, but many Brexiteers are furious at the idea of another delay, and many British government leaders are eager to have this act finalized.
 As time passes, deals have been vetoed, tensions risen, and Great Britain has found itself in limbo.

 But what do all these changes mean for data protection?
 October is not far away, leaving little time to make significant changes or new referendums.
 In addition, data protection is not a main concern at this point, leaving privacy leaders and organizations to speculate on the future.
 Regardless of the final outcome, the UK will no longer be governed by the GDPR after Brexit.
 Of course, Great Britain has been operating under the GDPR and has data protections in place, so obtaining an adequacy agreement is possible.
 But there are still many questions.
 What does Brexit mean for organizations using the ICO as their DPA?
 When will adequacy be granted?
 How can companies start preparing for these changes?
 In this post, we’ll look at how Brexit may impact data protection around the globe, the likelihood of an adequacy deal, and how to start preparing for these changes.